Suraj-Atkari/Suraj-Atkari/README.md

 :india: I'm based in Pune, INDIA.

-:man_technologist: Love to code and learn new tech for fun
+:man_technologist: Love to code and learn new tech for fun.